-(b) Set forth on Schedule 5.10 is a true, accurate and complete list of all Intellectual Property Rights owned, licensed or used by Pharmathene and that are material to the business of Pharmathene as presently conducted or as contemplated to be conducted (herianfater referred to as the "Pharmathene Intellectual Property Rights"), specifying whether such Intellectual Property Rights are exclusive or non-exclusive to Pharmathene and including identifying information of all federal, state and foreign registrations of such Intellectual Property Rights or applications for registration thereof (but excluding software licenses that are generally commercially available).
+(b) Set forth on Schedule 5.10 is a true, accurate and complete list of all Intellectual Property Rights owned, licensed or used by Pharmathene and that are material to the business of Pharmathene as presently conducted or as contemplated to be conducted (hereinafter referred to as the "Pharmathene Intellectual Property Rights"), specifying whether such Intellectual Property Rights are exclusive or non-exclusive to Pharmathene and including identifying information of all federal, state and foreign registrations of such Intellectual Property Rights or applications for registration thereof (but excluding software licenses that are generally commercially available).

-(c) Pharmathene owns, is licensed to use, or otherwise has the full legal right to use all of the Pharmathene Intellectual Property Rights are sufficient for the conduct of Pharmathene's business as presently conducted and to the knowledge of Pharmathene, as contemplated to be conducted, and constitute all of the Intellectual Property Rights owned, licensed or used by Pharmathene.
-Except for the licenses disclosed in Schedule 5.10 (hereinafter referred to as the "Pharmathene Licenses"), (i) Pharmathene is not bound by or a party to any rights or options (whether or not currently exercisable), licenses or agreements of any kind (other than software licenses that are generally commercially available) with respect to the Pharmathene Intellectual Property Rights and (ii) to Pharmathene Licenses is on other outstanding rights or options (whether or not currently exercisable), licenses or agreements of any kind relating to Pharmathene Intellectual Property Rights.
+(c) Pharmathene owns, is licensed to use, or otherwise has the full legal right to use all of the Pharmathene Intellectual Property Rights, free and clear of any Lien.
+To the knowledge of Pharmathene, such Pharmathene Intellectual Property Rights are sufficient for the conduct of Pharmathene's business as presently conducted and to the knowledge of Pharmathene, as contemplated to be conducted, and constitute all of the Intellectual Property Rights owned, licensed or used by Pharmathene.
+Except for the licenses disclosed in Schedule 5.10 (hereinafter referred to as the "Pharmathene Licenses"), (i) Pharmathene is not bound by or a party to any rights or options (whether or not currently exercisable), licenses or agreements of any kind (other than software licenses that are generally commercially available) with respect to the Pharmathene Intellectual Property Rights and (ii) to Pharmathene's knowledge, there are no other outstanding rights or options (whether or not currently exercisable), licenses or agreements of any kind relating to Pharmathene Intellectual Property Rights.
 Except under the Pharmathene Licenses identified in Schedule 5.10, Pharmathene is not obligated to pay any royalties or other compensation or expenses (other than fees for software licenses that are generally commercially available), to any third party in respect of its ownership, use or license of any of the Pharmathene Intellectual Property Rights.
-There has been no breach or violation by Pharmathene, and to the knowledge of Pharmathene there is no breach or violation by any other party to, any Pharmathene, and to the knowledge of Pharmathene there is no breach or violation by any other party to, any Pharmathene License that is reasonably likely to give rise to any termination or any loss of rights thereunder.
+There has been no breach or violation by Pharmathene, and to the knowledge of Pharmathene there is no breach or violation by any other party to, any Pharmathene License that is reasonably likely to give rise to any termination or any loss of rights thereunder.

 (d) Except as set forth in Schedule 5.10, to the knowledge of Pharmathene, neither Pharmathene's business, as presently conducted or as contemplated to be conducted, nor the current and contemplated products or services of Pharmathene infringe, constitute the misappropriation of, or conflict with, any Intellectual Property Rights of any third party.
-Pharmathene is not aware of any claim from, any person asserting that Pharmathene's business, as presently conducted or as contemplated to be conducted, or any of the current or contemplated products or services of Pharmathene infringe or may infringe, constitute the misappropriation of, or conflict with, any Intellectual Property Rights of another person.
+Pharmathene is not aware of any claim, and has not received any notice or other communication (in writing or otherwise) of any claim from, any person asserting that Pharmathene's business, as presently conducted or as contemplated to be conducted, or any of the current or contemplated products or services of Pharmathene infringe or may infringe, constitute the misappropriation of, or conflict with, any Intellectual Property Rights of another person.
 Pharmathene is not aware of any existing or threatened infringement, misappropriation, or competing claim by any third party on the right to use or own any of, the Pharmathene Intellectual Property Rights.